FergusJPWalsh/riddle-arnold/README.md

 Digitisation of J. Riddle and T. Arnold, _A Copious and Critical English-Latin Lexicon_ (London, 1847; revised C. Anthon, New York, 1849)

-The digital text was transcribed using OCR software, and is being continuously proof-read.
-At the present time, it has not been marked up (e.g. in TEI XML) but I hope to do so in the future.
+Please note: this project is still in development.
+If you find a typo or mistake, please submit an [issue report](https://github.com/FergusJPWalsh/riddle-arnold/issues/new).
+Thank you!

 ## Using the dictionary

-A simple online interface is provided [here](https://fergusjpwalsh.github.io/riddle-arnold)
+Search the dictionary online [here](https://fergusjpwalsh.github.io/riddle-arnold)[^1] [^1]:Search page adapted from https://github.com/dcthree/woodhouse.

 The main dictionary and the dictionary of proper names have been converted to several dictionary formats by Nikita Murzintcev as part of the [Latin Dictionaries](https://latin-dict.github.io/dictionaries/Riddle1864.html) project.
-You can download the files and access them on desktop and mobile using [dictionary software](https://latin-dict.github.io/docs/howto.html).
+You can download the files and access them on [desktop and mobile](https://latin-dict.github.io/docs/howto.html).

 The dictionary will also be availabe via [Logeion](https://logeion.uchicago.edu/about) in the future.

-## On the files
+## The Files

 The files ```riddle-arnold.tsv``` and ```riddle-arnold-proper-names.tsv``` are the "canonical" versions of the files.
-Corrections and emendations are made to those files, and the online interface is periodically updated to reflect the changes there.
-If you are downloading the files for your own use, then please use these.
+Corrections and emendations are made to those files, and the web version (```riddle-arnold_for_web.csv```) is periodically generated from those files.
+If you are downloading the files for your own use, then please use ```riddle-arnold.tsv``` and ```riddle-arnold-proper-names.tsv```.
 They are in `.tsv` format, with a `TAB` seperating the headword from its entry.
 They can be opened in a plain text editor, internet browser or Excel.
-These two files are the canonical files and any edits or corrections are made to these first.

 In some cases a headword may have alternate forms, these are seperated with a comma.
-For example ```Naples, Napoli\tNeapolis, -is (f.)```...
+For example ```Naples, Napoli\tNeapolis, -is (f.)```

 ## Source
 [Scan](https://archive.org/details/copiouscriticale00ridduoft) of the the 1849 American edition, revised by C. Anthon, printed by Harper & Brothers, New York, 1864.